amoahjenise/the_linkup/README.md

 ## User Account Deactivation and Reactivation

-**Introduction:**

-This document outlines the approach taken to implement user account deactivation and reactivation in the MVP of our web application.
+The implemented solution for user account deactivation and reactivation enhances user control while maintaining data integrity.
 Deactivation and reactivation functionalities are crucial for users who wish to temporarily pause or resume their engagement with the platform.
 The solution presented below uses soft deletes and status tracking to simplify the process and maintain data integrity.

 **Deactivation:**